 The Tribal Law Corporation shall continuously maintain a registered office within the Isabella Reservation, and a registered agent.
-A Tribal Law Corporation may change its registered office or registered agent by filing a statement with the Director identifying the change.
+A Tribal Law Corporation may change its registered office or registered agent by filing a statement with the Director of Tribal Business Regulation identifying the change.
 The registered agent, at the registered office, is considered to be an agent of the corporation upon whom any process, notice, or demand required or permitted by law to be served upon the corporation may be served.
-In the event that a Tribal Law Corporation fails to maintain a registered office and a registered agent, the Director shall be considered the agent of the corporation, and the Director shall mail such process, notice, or demand to any incorporator of the corporation at the most recent address in the files of the Director within five days of service upon the Director.
+In the event that a Tribal Law Corporation fails to maintain a registered office and a registered agent, the Director of Tribal Business Regulation shall be considered the agent of the corporation, and the Director of Regulation shall mail such process, notice, or demand to any incorporator of the corporation at the most recent address in the files of the Director of Regulation within five days of service upon the Director of Regulation.